Mental health emergency

 If you need immediate mental health support or someone to speak to urgently, or if you feel you may be at risk of serious harm, you can:

-- Call Nightline (01865 270270) or the Samaritans (tel.
+- Call Nightline (01865 270270) (term time only) or the Samaritans (tel.
 116 123 or email jo@samaritans.org)

 Student Counsellor

 Steph provides a confidential space in which to listen to students’ emotional concerns and issues.
 She is a registered counselling psychologist with over ten years’ experience, working with people from diverse backgrounds with a range of mental health and emotional difficulties.
 On days when she is not working at Balliol, she works at the University Counselling Service.
-Steph is available at Balliol by appointment on Wednesdays, 9.00–5.00pm, from 0th–9th week.
+Steph is available at Balliol by appointment on Thursdays, 9.00–5.00pm, from 0th–9th week.

 Oxford University Counselling Service